Phil Stubbins

-Phil Stubbins is a former football player and now manager who is the head coach of Adelaide University Soccer Club in the National Premier Leagues competition in South Australia.
+Phil Stubbins (born 18 October 1962) is a football manager and former player who is the head coach of Adelaide University Soccer Club in the National Premier Leagues competition in South Australia.

 Early years

 Stubbins is from Hull, England, migrating to Australia in 1988.

 After schoolboy beginnings with his hometown club Hull City AFC, Stubbins also played top flight Football in Australia for both Heidelberg United and South Melbourne FC, as well as fulfilling further playing opportunities within South East Asia.

 Leaving Australian football altogether for a period in 1993, he pursued interests onto the Australasian PGA Golf Tour.

 His golfing ambitions failed however, lured back to football as player/manager of Westvale Olympic FC in 1994.

 He spent the next few years fulfilling a coaching/playing role until retiring from playing altogether in 2001.

 Australasia PGA Tour

 Although never actually participating on the PGA golf tour, Stubbins successfully secured his Australasian PGA Tour card in 1993 and 1994.

 He led the field at qualifying school in 1993 by shooting a -5 under par 68 on the opening day.
 Venue – Spring Valley Golf Club, Victoria.